upenn-acg/cis501/lab1/lab1.md

 these more in future labs, but here's a quick summary:

 + `post_synth_utilization.txt` shows how much of the FPGA's resources (LUTs, registers, block RAMs, etc.) were used by the design.
 + `post_synth_timing_summary_report.txt` discusses whether the design met its timing constraints or not.
-The circuit in this lab is purely combinational so there are no timing constraints to satisfy.
+The modules in this lab do not have any timing constraints to satisfy, so this report is pretty vacuous for now.

 ## Revisiting the Tests